Direct Measurement of the Forbidden $2^{3\!}S_1 \rightarrow 3^{3\!}S_1$ Atomic Transition in Helium

 Our results for the transition frequency using both methods compare well with the most recent theoretical value in the literature (see Tab.~\ref{tab:summary}), and our experimental uncertainty is comparable to that of the current QED theory calculation.
-Furthermore, a consequence of our measurement of the \(\MetastableState \rightarrow \UpperState\) transition wavelength is that it constrains the \(2^{3\!}P_1 \rightarrow \UpperState\) transition frequency to be \(424,202,774(5)\)~MHz, using the extremely accurately measured \(\MetastableState \rightarrow 2^{3\!}P_1\) transition frequency \cite{PhysRevLett.119.263002}.
+A further consequence of our measurement of the \(\MetastableState \rightarrow \UpperState\) transition wavelength is that it constrains the \(2^{3\!}P_1 \rightarrow \UpperState\) transition frequency to be \(424,202,774(5)\)~MHz, using the extremely accurately measured \(\MetastableState \rightarrow 2^{3\!}P_1\) transition frequency \cite{PhysRevLett.119.263002}.
 Further, the experimental Einstein \(A\) coefficient also agrees within error with both of the most recent theoretical published values \cite{PhysRevA.58.4453,PhysRevA.64.042510}, although it is not sufficiently sensitive to resolve the difference between them.
-However, our limiting sensitivity is far below the discrepancy between the two (\(1.8\times10^{\text{-}9}\)~\(\text{s}^{\text{-}1}\) compared to \(5.2\times10^{\text{-}9}\)~\(\text{s}^{\text{-}1}\)), thus further measurements could resolve the two providing insight into the validity of the conflicting approaches used to calculate the theoretical values.
+Nonetheless, the measurement of transition strengths is important as an alternative test for QED, as there are few techniques which can be compared to energy level measurements, and thus further investigation is warranted.

-In conclusion, we have demonstrated a new extremely sensitive method for measuring and characterising spectroscopic transitions.
+In conclusion, we have demonstrated a novel sensitive method for measuring and characterising spectroscopic transitions in helium that could in principle be extended to other metastable atoms, particularly those that are used in ultracold gas experiments \cite{RevModPhys.84.175}.
 This has allowed us to detect the weakest transition ever observed in a neutral atom.
 The techniques are based upon momentum detection of atoms, separating them from most other techniques in the literature which are usually based upon measuring change in irradiance.
 While our method agrees within experimental uncertainty with theory, by increasing the accuracy of the laser wavelength measurement (e.g. via incorporating a frequency comb), we could reach a level of accuracy of \(<1\)~MHz, which would provide a challenge to improve state-of-the-art theoretical predictions.
 Furthermore, by conducting similar measurements on $^3$He, isotope shifts could also be compared as a further test of QED predictions.